Destinations, North Carolina, Packing Lists, Style, Travel, USA

 Exterior and interior of Shrunken Head Boutique

-Shrunken Head Boutique is the classic spot to shop for everything UNC – but even if you’re not really in the school spirit, it could be a fun place to pick up a souvenir!
+Shrunken Head Boutique is the classic spot to shop for everything UNC, from clothing to car decals to gifts.
+Even if you’re not really in the school spirit, it would be a fun place to pick up a souvenir!

 WHERE TO EAT AND DRINK IN CHAPEL HILL